databricks/click/README.md

 colon in them.
 Since the WebPKI crate is more strict than Go, Click will not accept the cert from the API Server even though kubectl will.

-To patch WebPKI to accept the cert (for now):
+To temporarily patch WebPKI to accept the cert:
 1. Build Click
 2. Run the `fix_bad_der.sh` script that is in the util directory
 3. Run `cargo clean`